 I am going to introduce the Cross Stepping Post gradually.
 For this first blog I am going to suggest learning just two of the steps.
 They are similar, and once you have some grasp of these you will have learnt half the necessary moves.
 Just practicing these two steps will also probably reveal to you that your balance and stability is not what they might be.

-The first step we will learn is actually the second step in the sequence.
-I call this the “Forward foot kick” although you must keep in mind that this foot action and the others have many other applications than the one immediately apparent.
+The first move we will learn is actually the second move in the sequence.
+I call this the “Forward Foot Kick/Step”, although you must keep in mind that this foot action and the others have many other applications than the one immediately apparent.
 It is not just a kick!

 Your feet are close together and your knees are probably brushing against each other.
 As the lead foot heel withdraws past the other heel the foot straightens up so the toes point forwards.
 The foot goes back about a foot length and swings in an arc to the forward position.
 Heel and toe are placed down at the same time and you should be in balance for the entire movement.
 Cross Stepping Post actions are performed without obvious shifts in weight such as leaning.

-The second move is step four, a “Back foot kick”.
+The second move is the fourth, a “Back Foot Kick/Step”.
 Position of the feet is similar but a little more natural in that there is some space between the forward and rear foot.
 The feet are close enough for the knees to brush.
 In all these moves the toes always point forward or to the outside.
 That is, if your right foot is pointing at an angle it is to the right, and to the left for your left foot.

 The beginning of this step puts some torsion on your waist and hips.
 You utilize this by moving the back foot in an arc and placing it down.
-This is a very similar movement to the forward foot kick but uses the rearward foot and has less initial backward movement.
+The toes of the forward foot point forward or inward.
+This is a very similar movement to the Forward Foot Kick but uses the rearward foot and has less initial backward movement.

 No arm movements yet.
 Work on your balance and footwork Experiment with these two movements for a couple of days.
 See if you can improve your internal balance.